How to monitor Elasticsearch performance like a pro: Logfooding, part 1

 - Structuring the data to make complex data easy to understand

-- Using the data in Loggly, since a good tool turns good data into insights and actions
+- Monitoring and using the Elasticsearch data in Loggly, since a good tool turns good data into insights and actions

 Problem: Elasticsearch cluster hotspots